The spectrum of Feynman-integral geometries at two loops: Non-trivial factorization of Picard--Fuchs operators

 \section{Non-trivial factorization of Picard--Fuchs operators}

 In this appendix, we exemplify the non-trivial factorization of Picard--Fuchs operators for multi-scale Feynman integrals with one particular case.
 Specifically, we show that even though the integral admits a $d$log form at the maximal cut, there is no rational factorization of the Picard--Fuchs operator, as its factorization necessarily involves square roots in the kinematic variables.
-Instead, we achieve a factorization by leveraging the results for the leading singularities of the integral.
+Instead, we achieve a factorization by leveraging the results for the leading singularities of the integral.\footnote{A similar observation was made in refs.\ \cite{Badger:2024fgb,Becchetti:2025qlu}.
+In all these cases, the non-trivial factorization occurs together with nested square roots in the leading singularities.
+We thank Simone Zoia for this comment.}

 Specifically, let us consider the corner integral in the topology $I_{4,1,3}^{*}$, also known as the 6-point penta-box.
 This integral generically depends on 8 internal masses and 14 external kinematic variables.
 To reduce it to a univariate problem, let us take an arbitrary kinematic line parametrized by $t$, i.e.\ we rescale all Mandelstam variables by $t$ and choose an arbitrary rational numerical point for all kinematic variables except for $t$.
 Then, we can consider the Picard--Fuchs operator of the integral with respect to the variable $t$~\cite{Lairez:2022zkj}, resulting in this case in a second-order operator $\mathcal{L}_2$.
 As explained in sec.~\ref{sec: identifying_geometries}, one way to determine the associated geometry is through the rational factorization of the Picard--Fuchs operator, which can be obtained e.g.\ via the \texttt{\textup{DFactor}} command implemented in \texttt{\textup{Maple}}.
 In this case, the operator $\mathcal{L}_2$ a priori does not factorize further, suggesting the presence of an elliptic curve.
 By contrast, the analysis of leading singularities for the corner integral yields two different algebraic results, compatible with a $d$log form on the maximal cut, indicating that the Picard--Fuchs operator should actually factorize into two (possibly different) first-order operators, $\mathcal{L}_2 = \mathcal{L}_1 \widetilde{\mathcal{L}}_1$.